GC-DRI/DRI26/data-literacies.md

 <Info>

-There is no one way to go through the stages.
+There is no one way to go through the stages of data.
 For example, we could do a preliminary analysis first, such as running a correlation of variables, to explore what is missing before we begin the process of cleaning.
 Often, we also end up doing multiple iterations of cleaning and analysis, making decisions and choices to collapse particular variables or remove them entirely at each iteration.
 Making sure that we keep a clear documentation of our process will ensure that we are accountable to the data we have collected/are using and also ensure that our results can be replicated and reproduced if others choose to work on our "raw" data.
 While making these decisions seems innocuous, there are ethical considerations, beyond the institution, and impacts we must evaluate in the process.

 </Info>